To use the feature, you need a JVM that supports Low-Overhead Heap Profiling, introduced with JEP 331.

 To focus the analysis on your code, we recommend to define third-party library APIs.
 To do this, you must mark a user-defined API as a third-party library

-- Go to Settings > Server-side service monitoring > API detection rules.
+- In the Dynatrace menu, go to Settings > Server-side service monitoring > API detection rules.

 - Select Edit for the required API.

 - Turn on This API defines a third party library.

 If you want to exclude a library from the Built-in APIs list, create a user-defined rule for the library and mark it as third party.
 See Custom API definitions to learn how.